bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

 To use a stronger criteria, edit `rational-experiment/run.sh` and `render/run.sh` to use a different `-t` value.
 Then rerun both in order.

-(The rational programmer needs to rerun with a stronger criteria.
+(The rational programmer needs to rerun for a stronger criteria because it might have stopped short with the weaker one.
 Suppose we strengthen from 1x to 1/2x.
 Before, the rational programmer would stop at a 1x configuration.
 After, it needs to keep searching to improve that 1x to a 1/2x configuration.)

 ## How to add a strategy